softmatterlab/GapNet/README.md

 * scikit-learn 0.24.2

 ## Usage
-To see GapNet working principle, we provide two well documented tutorial notebooks that train GapNet model on simulated dataset:
+To see GapNet working principle, we provide two well-documented tutorial notebooks that train the GapNet model on a simulated dataset:

-1. [GapNet tutorial.ipynb](https://github.com/softmatterlab/GapNet/blob/main/src/GapNet%20tutorial.ipynb) demonstrates how to train a GapNet model on simulated dataset with highly incomplete features.
+1. [GapNet tutorial.ipynb](https://github.com/softmatterlab/GapNet/blob/main/src/GapNet%20tutorial.ipynb) demonstrates how to train a GapNet model on a simulated dataset with highly incomplete features.
-2. [Comparison with Vanilla neural network.ipynb](https://github.com/softmatterlab/GapNet/blob/main/src/Comparison%20with%20Vanilla%20neural%20network.ipynb) demonstrates the performance comparison between GapNet and Vanilla models.
+2. [Comparison with Vanilla neural network.ipynb](https://github.com/softmatterlab/GapNet/blob/main/src/Comparison%20with%20Vanilla%20neural%20network.ipynb) compares the performance between GapNet and Vanilla models.

 Each code example is a Jupyter Notebook that also includes detailed comments to guide the user.
 All neccesary files to run the code examples are provided.